Skip to main content

 the control plane and/or the management plane is also a means of

-impacting the system integrity.
+affecting the system integrity.
+Specific SRv6-targeted attack may

 * Communication Integrity: SRv6 attacks may cause packets to be